15110-20 Northwest Freeway

 This McDonald's restaurant has been here since around 1988.
 In 2001 it rebuilt (featuring a Playplace) but a 2012 remodel scrubbed that (along with the mansard roof), partially to make it better compatible with the reduced parking situation.

 Trying to put together a chronology for this 1993 warehouse has proved to be a bit spotty.
 There was an article in September 1997 for the grand opening of "Mark II Truck Accessories" which lasted until mid-1998.
-Other than that, according to the March 2008 Street View this was "Floors Expo", followed by Texas Tile Services (June 2011), then vacant by March 2015 (TTS looked closed as of 10/14), it was New Start Auto starting around summer 2015 (it looks like it closed in 2017 but the signage hung around for a few years afterward), with the current tenant operating since at least since March 2021.
+Other than that, according to the March 2008 Street View this was "Floors Expo", followed by Texas Tile Services (June 2011), then vacant by March 2015 (TTS looked closed as of 10/14), it was New Start Auto starting around summer 2015 (it looks like it closed in 2017 but the signage hung around for a few years afterward), with the most recent tenant (Xpress Digital & Print Media Services) operating since at least since March 2021 to 2023.

 Lone Star Children's Medical Clinic / 10375 Northwest Freeway